 Who can I contact for further information?

-Is there a register of permit holders?
+Is there a register of existing permitted process in my area?